ESIPFed/science-on-schema.org/guides/Experimental.md

 ### Variables with non-numeric values
 Scientific datasets might have fields containing many other kinds of values than simple numeric values.
 These include categorical, nominal, ordinal, boolean, identifiers, structured data objects, and unstructured objects like text, audio, video, or images.
 Some suggestions for describing these kinds of variable are included here, using some elements from other community vocabularies.

 For variables that have values that are not numeric, the datatype should be specified using a data type vocabulary.
-Schema.org does not have a data type property, we recommend extending schema.org using the [Quantity, Units of Measure,Dimensions and Types (QUDT) ontology](http://qudt.org/) (qudt:) dataType property.
+Schema.org does not have a data type property, we recommend extending schema.org using the [Quantity, Units of Measure, Dimensions and Types (QUDT) ontology](http://qudt.org/) (qudt:) dataType property.
 Schema.org defines a schema:DataType class with the following basic data types:

 | type  | subtype  | note  |
 |---|---|---|